 The George Warren Fuller Award is presented annually by the American Water Works Association to the Sections’ respective selected member for their distinguished service to the water supply field in commemoration of sound engineering skill, brilliant diplomatic talent, and constructive leadership which characterized the life of George Warren Fuller.

-Ken Ota’s service to the Hawaii Section and water industry exemplifies the ideals of the George Warren Fuller.
-Ken has been a member of the Hawaii Section since August 1995, and has served the Hawaii Section in numerous capacities:
+Joanna Seto’s service to the Hawaii Section and water industry exemplifies the ideals of the George Warren Fuller Award.
+Joanna has been a member of the Hawaii Section since April 2012, and has served the Hawaii Section in numerous capacities:

 The purpose of this award is to recognize a member who, through their interest and demonstrated activity, has contributed significantly to the progress and well-being of the Hawaii Section AWWA, but who has not otherwise previously been recognized.

 Manufacturer Trustee and Conference Exhibits Chair, Rich Hopkins, has been an integral part of the AWWA Hawaii Section, and though he does not live here, he has made the annual conference exhibition into the success that it is today.